Menu

 Are you a self-employed dentist or one working for the NHS?
 Do you worry about what would happen financially to you and your loved ones should you be unable to work?

-This easy to understand guide clearly explains, step by step, what you need to know about Income Protection and why it is essential.
+This income protection insurance for dentists guide clearly explains, step by step, what you need to know about Income Protection and why it is essential.
 Read on to learn how income protection can help you.

 About Dentists Income Protection Cover

-In return for paying a regular monthly payment, income protection for dentists pays a replacement monthly wage should you be unable to do your job through accident, injury or illness; and will protect you until you can return to the workplace.
+In return for a regular monthly payment, income protection for dentists pays a replacement monthly wage should you be unable to do your job due to accident, injury, or illness.
+It will protect you until you can return to the workplace.

 The Key Benefits of Income Protection